GabrielSouza007/gs-store/README.md

 - **Product Discounts**: Some products may have special discounts, allowing users to save on their purchases.

 - **Shopping Cart Management**: Users can add products to their shopping cart, remove products and also modify the quantity of a product in the shopping cart as needed.

-- **Order payment with the Stripe API**: We offer a secure online payment experience with Stripe API integration, including the use of webhooks to process payment-related events.
-Users can complete their orders easily and securely.

 Made with ♥ by Gabriel :wave: